 In spite of the fact she had every right to weep, I envision her searching for ways to magnify God in her work and conversation.
 Shouldn’t we all be like that?
 I think so.

-Excellence – the second of the qualities of a virtuous woman
+Excellence is the second of the qualities of a virtuous woman

 You know, I’ll bet she was a young woman of excellence too.

 Think about it.
-Had her work been shoddy, she would have had very little influence with Naaman’s wife, but I’ll bet she performed her tasks to dutiful perfection.
+Had her work been shoddy, she would have had very little influence on Naaman’s wife, but I’ll bet she performed her tasks to dutiful perfection.

 For instance, she was probably not stealing post-its or swiping pens from her office. *hehe*

 She was faithful and trustworthy.
 Those qualities are the qualities of a virtuous woman and they garner respect.
 Respect means people will “hear” you and take heed to what you say.
 In my opinion that is more precious than money.